Vallenta/Studio/README.md

 - **Project Options Editor** - Edit project configuration directly within VS Code, including per-configuration build settings, per-configuration/platform debugger environment variables, and a visual editor for referenced option sets (`.optset`)
 - **Copy Variable as Tree** - Right-click in the debugger **Variables** or **Watch** view to copy the expanded variable hierarchy to the clipboard (up to 2 levels deep, 2000 nodes)
 - **Group Builds** - Build all projects in a project group at once
+- **Linux Remote Debugging** - Build `Linux64` on Windows, deploy to a Linux machine and debug it there with breakpoints, stepping and watch evaluation.
+Machines are paired once and referenced by name; per build configuration you choose the target, the working directory and the files deployed alongside the program

 ## Requirements